flexstack/new-dockerfile/README.md

 # Autogenerate a Dockerfile

-FlexStack's `new-dockerfile` CLI tool and Go package automatically generates a configurable Dockerfile based on your project source code.
+`new-dockerfile` is a CLI tool and Go package automatically generates a configurable Dockerfile based on your project source code.
 It supports a wide range of languages and frameworks, including Next.js, Node.js, Python, Ruby, Java/Spring Boot, Go, Elixir/Phoenix, and more.

-For detailed documentation, visit the [FlexStack Documentation](https://flexstack.com/docs/languages-and-frameworks/autogenerate-dockerfile) page.
+See the [FlexStack Documentation](https://flexstack.com/docs/languages-and-frameworks/autogenerate-dockerfile) page for FlexStack-specific documentation related to this tool.

 ## Features